elitornoe/DTH_ELITORNOE/Website_EliTornoe/post1.md

 #### **Distant Readings**

 Specifically for literature, digital technologies have contributed to a new way of reading and analysing literature often known as "distant readings".
-These are done by submitting any type of text (i.e. a novel, manuscript, transcript) into programs such as [**Voyant Tools**](https://voyant-tools.org/) which will compare and compile each word.
+These are done by submitting any type of text (i.e. a novel, manuscript, transcript) into programs such as [**Voyant Tools**](https://voyant-tools.org/)<sup>[2]</sup>  which will compare and compile each word.
 One could use sets like this to examine reoccurring words or phrases, programming it to find positive or negative expressions, revealing patterns in an author’s voice and so forth.
-The programs can also set the data into infographs to help visualise distinct findings.
+The programs can also set the data into infographics to help visualise distinct findings.

-A common dilemma within classic English literature, is the question of whether Shakespeare was even a singular author or if several playwrights should be accredited to the beloved plays.
-Large data analysis of the manuscript could perhaps be one way to reveal this long-drawn mystery (though this is just speculation of one way to use this kind of technology)
+If we veer into the more speculative comparative distant readings could perhaps help us solve a common mystery of classic English Literature; was William Shakespeare even the author of all his accredited works or are we actually talking about several playwrights who could be accredited.
+Large data analysis comparing the authorial voice and language use could perhaps bring us closer to a definitive reveal of just which parts belong to whom (though this is mostly speculation).

 #### **Annotation Tools**

 Whether you use EndNote, Zotero or any of the many other citation software, your academic efficiency is going to be improved.
 Typing out a four-page long reference list is possible, but it will eat into the limited time under a deadline.
 Annotation tools is one of many examples of the humanities adopting digital technologies for the labour intensive-but-low-output tasks.

-### History Society and Culture
+#### Observation and Data Gathering

 History Society and Culture Here goes text on HSC related data